a-norcliffe/torch_gq_adjoint/README.md

 # Requirements
-To run all the code in the library you will the majority of the standard packages for machine learning in python.
+To run all the code in the library you will need the majority of the standard packages for machine learning in python.
 Including but not limited to:

 - numpy